jojo2504/Boogle/README.md

 - Implement algorithm to find every possible playable words on the current board formed by the dices.

 ## Getting Started (For Custom Building)
-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine with `git clone --recurse-submodules <repository-url>`
-2. Open the solution in your IDE (i.e. VSCode, Rider or Visual Studio).
-3. Build the solution to ensure that all dependencies are satisfied.
-4. Run the project to start the game
+2. Run the project to start the game
-   - Use `dotnet run` if .NET8 is installed on your machine if you're not using any IDE
+   - Use `dotnet run` if you're using .NET, .NET version is `8.0`.
    - For debugging purpose use `dotnet run --property:OutputType=Exe` which forces terminal outputs
-5. A prebuild version will be released at the end of the project.
+3. A prebuild version will be released at the end of the project.

 ## Usage
 1. Play the game